-Mr. Hudoff, Mr. Kennedy and Mr. Meegan coordinate the day-to-day management of the High Yield Fund portfolio.
+Mr. Hudoff, Mr. Kennedy, Mr. Mak and Mr. Meegan coordinate the day-to-day management of the High Yield Fund portfolio.
 They also represent the High Yield Fund to current and prospective shareholders.

 To view the full investment team, click here.
 You will be leaving the mutual fund site and a separate browser window will open to the advisor site.